rubyreferences/rubyref/_src/content/language/metaprogramming.md

 ## Domain-Specific Languages

 Ruby is naturally flexible enough for defining clean and readable sublanguages by means of _methods_ and _blocks_.
-Short example (taken from the syntax of the [RSpec](http://rspec.info/) testing library):
+Short example (from the syntax of the [RSpec](http://rspec.info/) testing library):

     RSpec.describe Calculator do
       subject { Calculator.add(number1, number2) }